masaccio/numbers-parser/README.md

 ## License

-All code in this repository is licensed under the [MIT License](https://github.com/masaccio/numbers-parser/blob/master/LICENSE.rst).
+All code in this repository is licensed under the [MIT License](https://github.com/masaccio/numbers-parser/blob/main/LICENSE.rst).

+### Credits

+`numbers-parser` was built by [Jon Connell](http://github.com/masaccio) but relies heavily on from [prior work](https://github.com/psobot/keynote-parser) by [Peter Sobot](https://petersobot.com) to read the IWA format archives used by Apple’s iWork family of applications, and to regenerate the mapping files required for Python.
+Both modules are derived from [previous work](https://github.com/obriensp/iWorkFileFormat/blob/master/Docs/index.md) by [Sean Patrick O’Brien](http://www.obriensp.com).

+Decoding the data structures inside Numbers files was helped greatly by [Stingray-Reader](https://github.com/slott56/Stingray-Reader) by [Steven Lott](https://github.com/slott56).

+Formula tests were adapted from JavaScript tests used in [fast-formula-parser](https://github.com/LesterLyu/fast-formula-parser).

+Decimal128 conversion to and from byte storage was adapted from work done by the [SheetsJS project](https://github.com/SheetJS/sheetjs).
+SheetJS also helped greatly with some of the steps required to successfully save a Numbers spreadsheet.